 As standing desks grow in popularity, people are starting to swivel their attention to another necessary piece of ergonomic office furniture: their chair.
-Everyone is loving the benefits of being able to stand periodically throughout the day with a standing desk…but, what about the time spent seated?
-Having an adjustable standing desk chair vs. a standard office chair is like comparing a custom-tailored suit to an off-the-rack version.
+Everyone loves the benefits of being able to stand periodically throughout the day with a standing desk, but what about the time spent seated?
+Having an adjustable standing desk chair instead of a standard office chair is like comparing a custom-tailored suit to an off-the-rack version.
 Except for the fact that the chair can actually affect your health.

 Needless to say, if you’re sitting for eight hours a day on a rock hard, inflexible chair, it’s time to switch it up!
 For your health and productivity levels, give yourself an upgrade that will make you feel better and work smarter.
 We’ve rounded up some tips on how to choose from the best standing desk chairs and why one should be at the top of your office shopping list.
 Say goodbye to back pain, poor posture, and low energy with an ergonomic chair that will transform the way you work.

 Too many hardworking people live highly sedentary lives, chained to a desk in the seated position all day long while they type away at a computer.
 Sitting too much has dramatic health consequences, from slowing down the metabolic system to wreaking havoc on the joints and spine.
 Without movement every thirty minutes or so, you increase the risk of weight gain, heart disease, diabetes, and musculoskeletal dysfunctions.